Demographics of South America: Ethnicities

-South America is home to over 5 million Asians, mostly East Asians, with Brazil and Peru having the largest Asian Latin American populations.
+South America is home to over 5 million Asians, mostly East Asians, with Brazil and Peru having the largest Asian-Latin American populations.
 Peru and Venezuela have greatly numerous 19th century Chinese coolie populations with almost 1.9 million Chinese people combined.
 Peru itself is home to over 1.4 million Chinese Peruvians, mostly arriving as indentured servants.
 The Asian-Brazilian population is mostly composed of Japanese descendants and Japanese nationals, but it also comprises over 250 thousand Chinese and 50 thousand Taiwanese recent immigrants.
 Colombia, Argentina and Ecuador also follow in numbers of Chinese immigrants.
 Brazil is home to the largest Japanese and Korean populations in the continent with respectively 1.8 million and 140 thousand people.
 The Nipponic or Nipponese population in Brazil is the largest Japanese diaspora outside Japan.
 Koreans can also be found in Argentina, Colombia, Paraguay and Chile.
 Peru is home to 160 thousand Japanese descendants, and Nipponese populations are also found in Argentina, Bolivia, Paraguay, Chile and Venezuela.
 Argentina is home to the largest Filipino population with 15 thousand people.
 Other Asian nationalities can be found in smaller numbers, such as South Asians or East Indians, Southeast Asians and Central Asians.
 Brazil has 5 thousand Vietnamese people, 10 thousand East Indians, as well as 5 thousand Afghans, and a small number of Iranians.
 Argentina also have small numbers of Southern Asians or East Indians, while being home to most Southeast Asians, mostly Filipino.

-Brazil is home to the largest White Latin American population in absolute numbers constituting 98 million people.
+Brazil is home to the largest Euro-Latin Americans population in absolute numbers constituting 98 million people.
 Uruguay has the largest percentage with 90.7% being Caucasian or over 3 million people.
 Argentina equally corresponds to the second largest population and percentage with 39 million people, followed by Colombia with 18m, Venezuela 13.1m, Chile 9.5m, Peru 5.8m, Bolivia 2m, Paraguay 1.3m and Ecuador with 980 thousand.

 Roughly 14% of the population in French Guiana is of European ancestry, numbering at 35 thousand people.
 The vast majority of these are of French heritage, though there are also people of Dutch, British, Spanish and Portuguese ancestry.
 Countries that make part of South America but do not have Romance languages as their official national languages are Guyana, Suriname and the Falkland Islands.
 Suriname has 2% of Europeans and Levantines or 12 thousand people, including Lebanese and Jews.
 Most Boeroes or Dutch Surinamese left after independence in 1975.
 There are less than 3 thousand Whites in Guyana where 0.5% of the population is counted as "others".
 The Falkland Islands have a low population density.
 According to the 2012 census, the average daily population of the Falklands was 2,932, excluding military personnel serving in the archipelago and their dependents.
 The Falklands are a homogeneous society, with the majority of inhabitants descended from Scottish and Welsh immigrants who settled the territory in 1833.
 Other groups are English, French, Gibraltarian, Scandinavian, Saint Helenian and Argentine.

+Afro-Latin Americans and Mulatto population are respectively 18 and 48 million, combined 66 million.